Visual Aspects of Gaussian Periods and Analogues: Observations and Generalizations: Class Field Theory Perspective

 We now wish to step away from supercharacter theory and return to Gaussian periods, this time viewing them from the perspective of class field theory.
 As a reminder, we stated in section 2.2 that the ray class field for $\Q$ of modulus $(n) \subset \Z$ is the cyclotomic field $\Q(\mu_n)$, where $\mu_n \subset \C^\times$ is the subset of $n$-th roots of unity.
 The ray class group of modulus $(n)$ is isomorphic to $(\Z/n\Z)^\times$, and we can choose an element $\omega \in (\Z/n\Z)^\times$ to get a cyclic subgroup $\langle \omega \rangle \subset (\Z/n\Z)^\times$.
 From this perspective, Gaussian periods correspond to elements that generate the subfield $\Q(\mu_n)^{\langle \omega \rangle} \subset \Q(\mu_n)$ fixed by the action of this subgroup.

 Now, this is the whole story for the rational field $\Q$, but we would like to generalize this to other base fields.
-Ostensibly, this story is simple enough to recreate: take a number field $K$ and its ray class field $K[\m]$ and ray class group $\Cl_K(\m)$ of modulus $\m$, choose an element $\omega \in \Cl_K(\m)$, and then use the analogous Galois action of $\langle \omega \rangle$ to generate elements of the fixed subfield $K[\m]^{\langle \omega \rangle}$.
-However, in order to recreate this story \emph{explicitly}, one needs to have explicit elements of the ray class fields $K[\m]$, which---as stated previously---is a problem to which we have very few answers.
+Ostensibly, this story is simple enough to recreate.
+Take a number field $K$, an ideal $\m \subset \O_K$, its ray class field $K[\m]$ of modulus $\m$, and its ray class group $\Cl_K(\m)$.
+Then choose an element $\omega \in \Cl_K(\m)$, and sum over the Galois action of $\langle \omega \rangle$ to generate elements of the subfield $K[\m]^{\langle \omega \rangle}$.
+However, in order to recreate this story \emph{explicitly}, one needs to have explicit elements of the ray class field $K[\m]$, which as stated previously is a problem to which we have very few answers.

 As of the writing of this paper, there are two main classes of fields other than $\Q$ for which we have explicit descriptions of their ray class fields.
-The first is quadratic imaginary fields (fields of the form $\Q(\sqrt{-d})$ for positive square-free $d$), for which the theory of complex multiplication gives us our answer.
-The second is the much more recent case of totally real fields, in which Dasgupta and Kakde \cite{TotReal} showed that the ray class fields can be generated using Brumer-Stark units.
+The first is quadratic imaginary fields (fields of the form $\Q(\sqrt{-D})$ for positive square-free $D$), where the theory of complex multiplication provides an answer.
+The second is the much more recent case of totally real fields, in which Dasgupta and Kakde showed in \cite{TotReal,dasgupta2023brumerstark} that the ray class fields can be generated using Brumer-Stark units.

 For the rest of this section, we will explore the case of quadratic imaginary fields, starting with a (very) brief overview of elliptic curves and the theory of complex multiplication.
-For further reading on elliptic curves and complex multiplication, we recommend \cite{SilvermanArithmetic} and \cite{SilvermanAdvanced} (Chapter II in particular).
+For further reading on elliptic curves and complex multiplication, we recommend \cite{SilvermanArithmetic} and \cite[Chapter II]{SilvermanAdvanced}.